akash-network/helm-charts/README.md

 To install the provider chart make sure you have your [provider-cert.pem](https://docs.akash.network/operations/provider#creating-the-provider-on-the-blockchain) in the current directory and then set the env vars below and install the chart.

+You will also need your Akash private key in a file named `key.pem` in the current directory.

 ```
 export AKASH_KEY_NAME=<mykeyname>